Rilladubz/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive screen simply adapts to a particular viewport size.
+While a responsive website design adapts across a range of devices.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first starts with the desktop viewport as the priority.
+Then adjusts to Tablet and then mobile viewports utilizing max-width media queries.
+While mobile does the inverse and utilized min width then the order of the viewport media queries go in order of mobile, tablet, then desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+This makes the general rem unit set to 16 pixels and when using rem on width allows you to create a more responsive device that will be responsive to a wide range of viewports.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the ability to have certain elements in used in variables, mixins, parametric mixins, and having elements in a page pre-built.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is parametric mixins I like the ability to have particular styled buttons and other sight elements pre-built.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.